intel/auto-round/examples/language-modeling/README.md

 ```

 - **Enable marlin kernel:**
-enable `--sym` in the quantization

 ```bash
 CUDA_VISIBLE_DEVICES=0 python3 main.py --model_name facebook/opt-125m  --sym --bits 4 --group_size 128  --disable_low_gpu_mem_usage --deployment_device "auto_round:marlin"
 ```

-for AutoGPTQ format, please set the deployment_device to "gpu" and then follow the API in AutoGPTQ
+for AutoGPTQ format, enable `--sym` in the quantization and set the deployment_device to "gpu" and then follow the API in AutoGPTQ

 - **Utilizing the AdamW Optimizer:**